 As I mentioned, these search terms can generate a bit of targeted higher search traffic, but you should provide all the information they are searching for.

 If you optimize your webpage for the “list of languages” keyword phrase, you should provide all the information related to languages; if not, link out to other resources.

-The only website I have ever seen that uses this strategy very well is Wikipedia.
+Wikipedia is the only website I have ever seen that uses this strategy very well.
 In fact, I couldn’t find any other website than Wikipedia in the top five results for this search term.